 Also, since individuals who participate in long-term maintenance programs using methadone will need to visit the treatment center every day to receive their dose of this medication, it is essential that they have access to reliable transportation.

-How does the methadone program work at Life Center of Galax?
+How the Methadone Program Works at Life Center of Galax?

 At Life Center of Galax, we can prescribe methadone to individuals who are completing detox for opioid addiction.
 These men and women can continue to receive methadone while they are in residential treatment with us.